HopeEdwige/MUedit/README.md

 # Citation and technical support:

 For technical assistance and support, please contact:
-Dr. Simon Avrillon
+Simon Avrillon
- / Sir Michael Uren Hub
- / Imperial College London
- / 86 Wood Ln
- / London W12 0BZ
+ / Research fellow
+ / Nantes University
- / E-mail address: s.avrillon@imperial.ac.uk
+ / E-mail address: simon.avrillon@univ-nantes.fr

 If you use MUedit in your experimental setting, please cite the following preprint.
 >	Avrillon, S., Hug, F., Baker, S.N., Gibbs, C., and Farina, D. (2024).
 Tutorial on MUedit: An open-source software for identifying and analysing the discharge timing of motor units from electromyographic signals.
 J Electromyogr Kinesiol 77, 102886.
 10.1016/j.jelekin.2024.102886.